Blue duiker: Description

 The southern subspecies, on the other hand, have reddish tan legs and reddish coats.
 P. m. hecki is a light fawn to greyish black with light red flanks and a white underbelly; a change in tone can be observed as the rump is a darker reddish fawn.
 The paler P. m. defriensi is grey in the middle portion of the back, with red to fawn sides, and dark rump and tail.
 P. m. monticola, light grey to fawn with a reddish rump, is darker than P. m. bicolor, that has reddish-orange flanks.
 P. m. anchietae is a pale grey or brown on the back with white underparts and a black tail; there is a clear transition from the grey sides and anterior parts to the reddish rump.
 P. m. simpsoni is distinguished by a facial stripe with white ventral parts; the rump is redder than the flanks.

 The blue duiker bears a significant resemblance to Maxwell's duiker.
-However, the latter is nearly twice as large and heavier as the former, with a larger skull.
+However, the latter is nearly twice as large and heavy as the former, with a larger skull.
 While coloration is more uniform in Maxwell's duiker, the blue duiker shows two different colorations.
 Another point of difference is the pedal gland (in the hooves), which has a simpler opening in the blue duiker.
 Walter's duiker is notably lighter in colour; the flanks are brown instead of grey.